adamjberg/devtails.xyz/_posts/adam/2022-11-17-accelerated-reader.md

 My final thought in this realm is that **computer literacy should have at least equal value as language literacy**.
 This appears to be well understood from the school curriculum side of things (at least in Canada).
 However, I would urge those already out of K-12 to recognize the importance of these skills and put in the effort to learn them.

-**This doesn’t have to mean a career change.** I’m not a professional reader because I know how to read.
-Simply having a functional understanding of it is enough to help you out.
+**This does not have to mean a career change.** I am not a professional reader because I know how to read.
+Simply having a functional understanding of computer literacy is enough to help you out.

 The Egyptians had a writing system as early as 3000 BC, but [it took until 1820 AD before even 12% of the world population could read and write]([https://ourworldindata.org/literacy](https://ourworldindata.org/literacy#:~:text=While%20only%2012%25%20of%20the,1960%20to%2086%25%20in%202015)).

-There is a commonly quoted number that only [<0.5% of the world population knows how to code]([https://blog.stephsmith.io/learning-to-code-apps/#:~:text=There's also a misconception that,world knows how to code](https://blog.stephsmith.io/learning-to-code-apps/#:~:text=There's%20also%20a%20misconception%20that,world%20knows%20how%20to%20code)).
+There is a commonly quoted number that [only <0.5% of the world population knows how to code]([https://ourworldindata.org/literacy]).
+There is also a [misconception that learning how to code is hard,world knows how to code](https://blog.stephsmith.io/learning-to-code-apps/#:~:text=There's%20also%20a%20misconception%20that,world%20knows%20how%20to%20code).

-**Let’s not make the same mistake and wait several millennia before programming becomes ubiquitous.**
+**Let’s not make the same mistake and wait several millennia before computer programming becomes ubiquitous.**